AdaCore/ada-spark-rfcs/considered/oop-remastered.rst

       end T1;
    end P;

-As a result, the reference to a class record is indefinite, unless it's declared final (described in a point below).
+As a result, the reference to a class record is indefinite, unless it's declared final (see later).

 In some cases, it's needed to reference a specific type for a non-dispatching call.
 In this case, there are two possibilities:

 (1) only reference to the parent class is needed, this can be accessed through 'Super.
 If 'Super is applied on a type, this refers to its direct parent.
 If it's applied on an object, it refers to the parent of the type of this object

-(2) a reference to a specific object.
+(2) a reference to a specific definite type.
 Rules are the same as above, with the usage of 'Specific (either refering to a non dispatching specific type, or the specific view of the object):

 For example: